ahpandass/AI_Trading/README.md

+This is a repo, which leverage AI Hedge Fund to do analysis and trading decisions, and based on the decisions do auto trading through Alpaca API.
+Trading user guide will be introduced at the end of this readme

 # AI Hedge Fund

 This is a proof of concept for an AI-powered hedge fund.
 The goal of this project is to explore the use of AI to make trading decisions.
 This project is for **educational** purposes only and is not intended for real trading or investment.